wrwetzel/Birdland/src/Documentation/birdland.md

 ## Credits

 First an foremost we are indebted to the developers of *PySimpleGUI*.
 That library, more than any other, enabled the development of Birdland.
+Jason and Mike answered many questions and quickly resolved issues in *PySimpleGUI*.
 Earlier work based on the *Qt* library moved at a much, much slower pace.

-We acknowledge the indexing work done by creators of each of the raw indexes: Alan Spiers, Jason A. Donenfeld, Mike Nelson, Stomp Box, Skrivarna Software, the Library at the University of Buffalo, and Sher Music.
+We acknowledge the indexing work done by creators of each of the raw indexes:  Alan Spiers, Jason A.
+Donenfeld, Mike Nelson, Stomp Box, Skrivarna Software, the Library at the University of Buffalo, and Sher Music.
 It was specifically the indexes Alan Spiers published on *GitHub* that rekindled our interest to resume the work on Birdland that we started many years ago.

+In early testing Volker Heggemann identified several rough edges in the installation process and his review of the code found several problems in edge cases.

 ## Dedication